 On average, a data breach can cost a company suffering from it around $4.35 million (global average), as per IBM data from 2022.
 Add to it the tremendous blow to reputation if the information of the breach becomes public.
-When looked at like this, it downs on every entrepreneur that data security is important.
+When looked at like this, it downs on every entrepreneur that data security in mobile applications is important.

 In this article, we talk about the importance of implementing solid data security practices into mobile apps and how to do it right.
 We draw upon our experience in developing security-focused products like our messenger app for the Middle East region.